srjouppi/michigan-egle-database-auto-scraper/README.md

 ### Note
 ---
 To better understand what exactly is on their database: you should call the EGLE's Air Quality Division.
-It's on my list of things to do, but alas, I'm in the throes of grad school and motherhood.
+For instance, it's easy to assume that the violation notices are *emissions* violations, however many times they are data reporting or other procedural violations.

 *Next* on my list is to download all of these pdfs for safe keeping.
 But until then, happy exploring!